aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The greatest danger could be your stupidity.
+> 🥠 You will live long enough to open many fortune cookies.

-Last update: Tue Sep 10 05:08:39 2024
+Last update: Wed Sep 11 05:08:08 2024

 ### Let's play! 🎮